 The fourth step is to remove any smoke and soot residue left behind.
-It is important to realize that the smoke damage to a home after a fire can certainly be just as bad as the actual fire damage.
+The smoke damage to a home after a fire can be just as bad as the actual fire damage.

-Typical with most fires, you will find a blanket of soot left behind.
-A professional will be able to clean up the residue left on the walls, ceilings, and any other salvageable items.
+With most fires, you will find a film t of soot left behind.
+A professional will be able to clean up the residue left on the walls, ceilings and any other salvageable items.
 There is also an “air-scrubbing” technology that removes the strong smoke odor from the air.

 Step 5 – Sanitization and Property Cleanup

 The sooner you bring in a professional to assess the damage to your home or business, the quicker and more affordable the repair process will be.
-Find and expert near you and hire someone who knows what they are doing and who has a lot of experience with this type of repair process will make all the difference when trying to return to a normal life.
+Find an expert near you and hire someone with experience handling this type of repair process.